amoldwin/qanta-human-noise-injection/README.md

 <b>Disambiguating guesses mapping:</b> Incorporating context-based disambiguation to better map human guesses to answer classes.
 Alternatively, we could make a one-to-many mapping for this instead of one-to-one and calculate the model loss based on whether the guess class matched any of the possible mappings for that question's guesses.<br/>

-<b>Experiment with Curriculum Learning and Contrastive Estimation</b> Possibly switch to negativelly counting human-incorrect guesses after a certain accuracy is achieved.
+<b>Experiment with Curriculum Learning and Contrastive Estimation</b> Possibly switch to negatively counting human-incorrect guesses after a certain accuracy is achieved.
 This threshold could be learned or tuned as a hyperparameter.<br/>

 <b>Tune DAN learning rate, use proper vectorizer</b> Increasing the learning rate should give better results than we have achieved so far.
 Also use word2vec or glove instead of tfidfvectorizer. <br/>